Network Flow Log Audit with Cilium + CLS

 Overview

-Common use cases for network flow logs include:
+Common use cases for network flow logs:

 Architecture